bazurbat/jagen/README.md

     - [Install Bash completions](#install-bash-completions)
 - [Build system internals](#build-system-internals)

+## Overview

 Jagen is a tool which eases development of multiple interdependent software packages.
 It abstracts peculiarities of individual packages build systems and provides means to manage them as a whole.

-Aimed for cases when OpenEmbedded is too magical and hard to configure for obscure vendor SDK of choice.
-Intended to ease the pain of development of multiple interdependent software packages with non standard toolchains, cross-compilation and complex build dependencies.
-Based on ideas from Gentoo Portage, GNU Guix and Nix package managers.

-In contrast to [Buildroot](https://buildroot.org/) the workflow is organized around development of the rootfs/firmware itself rather than just building it from distribution packages.
-There are commands available to rebuild/cleanup only parts of the tree or only specific targets with dependency tracking.
-It is possible to have separate build roots with different configurations/toolchains building from the same sources.
-The sources are kept checked out and out of tree build is setup by default, so there are no intermediate archive/rsync step.
+A workflow is organized around "projects" which are composed from several layers.
+Each layer can contribute rule definitions and environment variables to the project.
+The definitions are merged to generate meta build system which is then used to track individual packages build stages, allows selective rebuild or cleanup and management of sources.

+Rules are declarative key-value pairs (dictionaries) defining a piece of information about a package.
+Rules with the same name are merged but there can be a few configurations for the same package inside a single project.
+This mechanism is used to support cross-compilation, but it is not limited to that.

+Every rule, environment file and build stage can be overridden in the subsequent layers or by the project.
 Built-in functions are provided to ease integrating of packages using common build systems like autotools and CMake with their own sets of workarounds.
-It is trivial to override any built-in stages with local customizations.
-It is also easy to hook up foreign build systems facilitating integration of proprietary packages.

-The concept of vendor layers is supported.
-It is possible to override everything provided upstream, add your own toolchains, SDKs, BSPs, etc. Every build root also can have local customizations.

-The build system itself is generated from layered set of declarative rules represented as Lua tables.
-You can also run arbitrary Lua code during generation to provide the rules.
+There are several vendor-specific layers in the Jagen distribution which can be used as an example.

 ## Requirements